Optable/match/README.md

 The [bloomfilter](https://en.wikipedia.org/wiki/Bloom_filter) based PSI: an *insecure* but fast with lower communication overhead than [npsi](pkg/npsi/README.md) solution for PSI.
 Take a look [here](pkg/bpsi/README.md) to consult the documentation.

+## kkrtpsi

+Similar to the dhpsi protocol, the KKRT PSI, also known as the Batched-OPRF PSI, is a semi-honest secure private set intersection protocol that has significantly less computation cost, but requires more network communication.
+An extensive description of the protocol is available [here](pkg/kkrtpsi/README.md).

 # testing

 A complete test suite for all PSIs is present [here](test/psi).
 Don't hesitate to take a look and help us improve the quality of the testing by reporting problems and observations!
 The PSIs have only been tested on AMD64.